Please, visit our birth planning page as well

 which has additional birth education.

 The Birth Plan:

-Delivery in hospital: you will be placed under general anesthesia, or sedation, and after the birth, you will stay in recovery for a few hours, when you will be discharged.
+Birth in hospital: you may be placed under general anesthesia, or sedation, and after the birth, you will stay in recovery for a few hours, when you will be discharged.

-Delivery at office : the doctor will administer local anesthesia, and your discharge will be in less than an hour (like a pelvic exam).
+Birth at office : the doctor may administer local anesthesia, and your discharge will be in less than an hour (like a pelvic exam).

 __someone to support you (to wait in waiting room, and to drive you home)